 All told, the Japanese government spent roughly $150 million to cover the conversion costs, and the United States spent another half a million for converting base roadways.
 Finally, at 6am on July 30th, the roads were reopened and traffic resumed on the left side.
 Because Okinawa is one of the few places to have made the switch from driving on the right to the left, July 30th is a date remembered island-wide and holds a special place in the hearts of many Okinawans.

-Thirty-nine years after the switch most of the original 730 buses have been decommissioned and replaced with newer, more fuel efficient models.
-Yet, two companies—Toyo Bus Company and Okinawa Bus Company—still rolls out an original 730 bus for limited service on the limited days and anniversary of July 30th.
+Forty-two years after the switch most of the original 730 buses have been decommissioned and replaced with newer, more fuel efficient models.
+Yet, two companies—Toyo Bus Company and Okinawa Bus Company—still rolls out an original 730 bus, and Okinawa bus number 1064 for limited service on the anniversary of July 30th.